talpor/talpor-dev-handbook/docs/index.md

-## The talPor Philosophy
+﻿## The talPor Philosophy

 ### Introduction

 Whether you are onboarding on a new project, or just hotfixing a problem in an old one, software development is **hard**.

-Building software is not only technically hard, but is, like any other problem, highly depend on the human factor.
+Building software is not only technically hard, but like any other problem, it depends highly on the human factor.
 Successfully shaping and taking ideas from just a thought all the way into a successful product involves tons of work.
 From the starting point, many variables, like your client, developers, designers, among others, must be aligned